Verification Guide — Reproducing the Benchmark Claims

 If you want to re-run the benchmark (not just re-aggregate):

-See …/methodology/pipeline.md for the full clone → execute → judge → aggregate flow.
+See quickstart.md for the full clone → execute → judge → aggregate flow and PAPER §6 for the canonical pipeline reference.

 Minimum re-run for one (task, tool, trial):